Application Instructions for the 2019 Field School

 2019 season dates: June 9 - June 23, June 23 - July 13

 The Santa Susana Archaeological Project is seeking qualified applicants for its third season of survey and excavation.
 This site, never systematically excavated, holds a villa complex important to our understanding of the processes of colonization and settlement in this part of the Roman Empire.
 Preliminary work at the site suggests a rich artifact assemblage dating from the 1st cent.
 C.E. through the 5th cent.
 C.E.
-In our third season, an intensive intrasite survey and several test pits will provide targets for open area excavation in the pars urbana and aid in understanding the extent and nature of occupation at the site.
+In our seventh season, landscape survey and aerial photography paired with several test pits will complement our open area excavation in the pars urbana and aid in understanding the extent and nature of occupation at the site.